fremtind/f1-doesnt-matter/slides.md

 ---

-### **We need classification models for clarity and impudence**
+## Problem: We need **classification** models for **clarity**
-... but we didn't have a lot of data
+... but we have no data

-Instead of asking the domain experts to annotate more data, can we pick their brains about how they would annotate the data and use that expertise somehow?
+Instead of asking people to annotate more data, can we pick their brains about how they would annotate the data and use that expertise somehow?

 ---